superandrew/superandrew/README.md

 ### Hi there 👋

+My name is Andrea, and I am very passionate about development, technology and innovation.

+I like to code for work, but I also love ❤️ coding for personal and hobby projects.
+I'm pretty proud of some of the things I was able to do with very good colleagues and friends in my career, but I also know that for every new thing I learn everyday there are many that I need to know about, understand better and get passioned about.

+So, well, I'd better get going, see you online!🧑🏻‍💻

 <!--
 **superandrew/superandrew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.